microsoftgraph/microsoft-graph-docs/content/get-started/iOS.md

-# Call Microsoft Graph in an iOS App
+# Get started with Microsoft Graph in an iOS App

 This article describes the tasks required to get an access token from the [v2.0 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth) and call Microsoft Graph.
 It walks you through the code inside the [Office 365 Connect Sample for iOS (SDK)](https://github.com/microsoftgraph/ios-objectivec-connect-sample) to explain the main concepts that you have to implement in an app that uses Microsoft Graph.
 It describes how to access Microsoft Graph by using the [Microsoft Graph SDK for iOS](https://github.com/microsoftgraph/msgraph-sdk-ios).